 Can you tell us a little bit about yourself?

 When I finished high school, I had no idea what I wanted to study.
-I was thinking about perusing an arts degree when I stumbled across a seminar on nutrition at one of the university open days.
+I was thinking about pursuing an arts degree when I stumbled across a seminar on nutrition at one of the university open days.
 Four and a bit years later (2016) I completed the Bachelor of Nutrition and Dietetics (Honours) at Monash University, excited and ready to start my career as a dietitian.

 Like many new graduate and young dietitians, I really struggled with the job search.
 It felt like I was constantly writing and submitting applications and attending interviews – but with no luck.
 Throughout my degree, I thought I had developed a great resume that would be attractive to employers – I had volunteered for several groups, maintained good grades, received a handful of scholarships and grants, and even started my not-for-profit organisation The Nutrition Press.
 But it always seemed like there was someone with more experience (even for new-grad positions) or a better fit for the jobs.

 So I decided while I was looking to go back to uni.
 I am now studying communications at Deakin University and loving it.
 While this was all happening, the opportunity arose for me to open my own private practice, which I have just started in the south-eastern suburbs of Melbourne.
 It is great to finally have a position in the dietetics field, allowing me to put all my knowledge into practice.

 Will the private practice be general nutrition services or is there anything you’re specialising in?